 Scotland has some of the major European cities right at its doorstep.
 London is less than an hour’s flight away and Paris is less than two.
 With regular flights and airports throughout the country, Scotland provides an ideal platform to experience the best sights Europe has to offer.

 And not to forget…

 Scotland is bursting with exciting events all year round, which make it an ideal place to study and live.
-Every year there are over 350 festivals, from the biggest music acts at T in the Park, to the world’s largest arts festival at The Edinburgh Festival Fringe.
-Scotland also recently hosted the Commonwealth Games, Ryder Cup and the MTV Awards in Glasgow.
-There is always something new and exciting happening in Scotland – another great reason to study in Scotland!
+Every year there are over 350 festivals, from the biggest music acts at TRNSMT Music Festival, to the world’s largest arts festival at The Edinburgh Festival Fringe, there's always something new and exciting happening in Scotland – another great reason to study here.